Jesup Drive-In in Jesup, Georgia

 Jesup Drive-In Theater in Jesup, Georgia

 Jesup Drive-In has been showing movies on the Georgia coast since 1948.
-Don’t miss the 1950s-esque car hops – their uniforms will take you back to the "good ol’ days."
-These high-school students work for tips only, so please be kind.
+Don’t miss the 1950s-esque car hops – their uniforms will take you back to the days of sock hops and malt shops.

 Open Friday and Saturday through August.
-Tickets are $5 per person or $10 per car load.
-Concessions are available, and there is a $5 food permit fee for those bringing their own picnic.
+Tickets are $8 per person age 12 and up, $4 for children age 6-11, free for children under age 5, or $20 per car load.
+Concessions are available, and there is a $10 food permit fee per car for those bringing their own picnic.

 Since 1949, Starlight Drive-In has entertained guests on the outskirts of Atlanta.
 Due to their strategic location and savvy growth decisions, they have remained an Atlanta staple.